This article has been updated with new Thanksgiving dog treats.

-Thanksgiving is for dogs, too!
-With so much to eat, it’s hard not to share the goods with your furry best friend, but be careful.
-There is a lot of food that can make your dog very sick, including raisins, bones, stuffing, grapes, chocolate, spices and ham, among others.
-And while your dog can cautiously indulge in unseasoned, skinless turkey meat and goodies like plain sweet potato, even those healthy treats should be fed sparingly.
+With so much to eat, it’s hard not to share the goods with your dog this Thanksgiving.
+But be careful.
+There is a lot of food that can make your dog very sick, including raisins, bones, stuffing, grapes, chocolate, spices, and ham, among others.

 But your dog doesn’t have to miss out completely on the Thanksgiving menu.
 They can even come to your rescue and help you use some of your leftovers.

 Related: 5 Easy DIY Dog Treats for the Fall

 Here are some yummy recipes for dog treats that use typical turkey-day leftovers.
 (Just make these healthy treats are fed sparingly.)

 You’ll be able to use your leftover turkey and veggies to make a treat that your dog will go crazy over.
 You can also add them to your dog’s regular meal.

 - 1 lb. of leftover unseasoned turkey with bones and skin removed (and no gravy on it)